The ultimate guide for using product attributes in Catalog Ads

 You need to reflect on what type of information your audience needs and wants.
 To help you do that, we've put some key consideration for you at the end of this article.

-On average we see that Dynamic Product Ads that show standard product fields (i.e. description, category, name) perform 44% better than ads that don't use any product fields.
+On average we see that Catalog Ads that show standard custom product fields (i.e. custom labels) reach 37% higher ROAS than ads that don't use these.

 Different ways to show product attributes